urban-eriksson/covid19-simulations/README.md

 First commit simple_sir.
 Visual studio code project

-Todo: incubation time, proximity factor (1-dimensional?)
+Todo: incubation time, proximity factor (1-dimensional?), fit parameters to real data.
+Probably there is a need take into account the probability for an infected person to be identified as "confirmed".

 ## Data read